 Andrographis is alterative, anthelmintic, bitter, febrifuge, stomachic and tonic.
 Andrographis is also known as Green chireta.
 Green chireta has a long history of traditional medicinal use in India, various parts of South-East Asia, Central America and the Caribbean.
 (1)

 In Traditional Chinese Medicine Andrographis paniculata is known as 穿心蓮 Chuān Xīn Lián.
-Chuān Xīn Lián is said to be bitter & cold and enters the Lung, Stomach, Large Intestine, Liver & Bladder channels to clear Heat, dry Damp, purges Fire & removes Toxicity.
+Chuān Xīn Lián is said to be bitter & cold and enters the Lung, Stomach, Large Intestine, Liver & Bladder meridians and to clear heat & dry damp, purges fire & remove toxicity.
 (2)

 The major constituents of Andrographis are diterpenoids, flavonoids and polyphenols.
 Single compounds include the major one in terms of bioactive properties and abundance andrographolide.
 Andrographolide analogues is immunostimulatory, anti-infective and anti-atherosclerotic, neoandrographolide is anti-inflammatory, anti-infective and anti-hepatotoxic.
 14-deoxyandrographolide is immunomodulatory and anti-atherosclerotic.
 Andrograpanin is anti-inflammatory and anti-infective, 14-deoxy-14,15-dehydroandrographolide is anti-inflammatory; isoandrographolide, 3,19-isopropylideneandrographolide and 14-acetylandrographolide are tumour suppressive; arabinogalactan proteins are anti-hepatotoxic.
 The four flavonoids from A. paniculata, namely 7-O-methylwogonin, apigenin, onysilin and 3,4-dicaffeoylquinic acid are anti-atherosclerotic.
 (3)